yosinski/deep-visualization-toolbox/doc/running-optimize-image.md

     opt_fc8_0130_0_info.pkl             # pickle file containing all results (except images) opt_fc8_0130_0_info_big.pkl         # pickle file containing all results

-The two images that are output (without and with mean added) look like this:
+The two jpg images that are output (without and with mean added) look like this:

 ![Best X found](/doc/opt_fc8_0130_0_best_X.jpg?raw=true "Best X found")
 ![Best X found plus mean](/doc/opt_fc8_0130_0_best_Xpm.jpg?raw=true "Best X found plus mean")

-We can examine the `opt_fc8_0130_0_info.txt` file to see a record of the hyperparameters that were used and the optimization results:
+We can examine the `opt_fc8_0130_0_info.txt` file to see a record of the hyperparameters that were used and the results of the optimization:

     [deep-visualization-toolbox/optimize_results] $ cat opt_fc8_0130_0_info.txt
     FindParams: